withrawi/rawi/man/rawi.1.md

 Apply an expert prompt template.
 Use **rawi act --list** to see available templates.
 Templates provide specialized prompts for tasks like code review, documentation, analysis, etc.

+**-f, --file** _path_

+Process content from a single file.
+Supports multiple file formats including PDF, DOCX, PPTX, XLSX, ODT, ODP, ODS, TXT, and more.
+File content is automatically extracted and included in the AI prompt.

+**-F, --files** _paths..._

+Process content from multiple files simultaneously.
+Specify multiple file paths separated by spaces.
+All file contents are combined and sent in a single request.

+**-b, --batch** _patterns..._

+Process files matching glob patterns.
+Use standard glob syntax to match multiple files (e.g., "src/\*_/_.js" "docs/\*.md").
+Powerful for bulk processing of codebases or document collections.

+**--parallel**

+Process multiple files in parallel for improved performance when handling many files.
+Use with **--files** or **--batch** options.

+**--max-concurrency** _number_

+Maximum number of files to process concurrently when using **--parallel** (default: 5).
+Higher values may improve speed but increase system resource usage.

+**--continue-on-error**

+Continue processing remaining files if one file fails to read or process.
+By default, processing stops on the first error.

+**--file-type** _type_

+Override automatic file type detection.
+Useful when file extensions don't match content or for files without extensions.
+Supported types: pdf, docx, pptx, xlsx, odt, odp, ods, txt, etc.

 **--verbose**

 Show detailed status information, debug output, and processing steps